joycebyang/joycebyang.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi!
 I’m a third-year Computer Science undergrad @ Cornell University.
-I work in the [EmPRISE Lab](https://emprise.cs.cornell.edu/) under [Prof. Tapomayukh Bhattacharjee](https://sites.google.com/site/tapomayukh), where my research focuses on human-robot interaction and leveraging robots to assist humans with daily living activities in home environments.
+I work in the [EmPRISE Lab](https://emprise.cs.cornell.edu/) under [Prof. Tapomayukh Bhattacharjee](https://sites.google.com/site/tapomayukh), where my research focuses on human-robot interaction and multi-agent robotic systems for bed-to-wheelchair human transfers.

 Previously, I worked on reinforcement learning for in-hand manipulation of bioinspired robots through the Science Internship Program at UC Santa Cruz, under the mentorship of [Dr. Michael Wehner](https://www.researchgate.net/profile/Michael-Wehner-2).
 I also interned at Stanford University’s [Robinson Lab](https://robinsonlab.stanford.edu/), where I studied gene expression in equine RNA-seq data to better understand cartilage degradation.

+**I want to develop assistive robots that support people with mobility limitations in carrying out everyday tasks.** I’m particularly interested in how we can combine machine learning with formal safety guarantees to build systems that not only act intelligently, but also reliably and safely around people.